 \paragraph{Row sequencing and software wrapper.} Because the WGFMU channel count limits simultaneous drive/sense, MAC is executed row-by-row.
 A custom PyTorch module wraps the hardware calls and presents a \texttt{torch.nn.Linear}-like interface, configuring inputs and sequentially accumulating the on-chip MAC to form the output tensor.
 Training/validation/test metrics are thus computed with the same on-chip MAC path.

-\paragraph{Training loop.} Each update step consists of: (i) hardware forward pass on a mini-batch to obtain $\mathbf{y}$; (ii) gradient computation; (iii) thresholding small gradients to zero (see Main text); and (iv) a programming sweep applying a single sub-1~V reset pulse to the appropriate device of each differential pair (pulse on $G^{-}$ for a positive gradient, pulse on $G^{+}$ for a negative gradient).
+\paragraph{Training loop.} Each update step consists of: (i) hardware forward pass on a mini-batch to obtain $\mathbf{y}$; (ii) gradient computation; (iii) thresholding small gradients to zero (see Main text); and (iv) a programming sweep applying a single sub-1~V reset pulse to the appropriate device of each differential pair (pulse on $G^{+}$ for a positive gradient, i.e. a negative update, pulse on $G^{-}$ for a negative gradient, i.e. a positive update).
 A subsequent read sweep acquires $G^{+},G^{-}$ for logging and diagnostics.